rsksmart/email-vc-issuer/README.md

   npm run setup
   ```

-2. Configure the backend, create a `.env` file with
+2. Configure the backend, create a `.env` file in './back' folder with

   ```dosini
   PRIVATE_KEY=ab12cd34... # a 32 bytes private key used to sign the verifiable credentials